The potential function and ladder variables of a recurrent random walk on $\mathbb{Z}$ with infinite variance: Proof of Theorem

-\v2 {\it Proof of Theorem \ref{thm1.1}}.
-By Lemma \ref{lem2.2} the formula of (i) follows if we verify its special case $y=0$.
+\textit{ Proof of Theorem \ref{thm1.1}}.
+By Lemma \ref{lem3.9} the formula of (i) follows if we verify its special case $y=0$.
 Note that $g_{(-\infty,0]}(x,0) =\delta(x,0)$.
-It is then obvious that if $EZ=\infty$, (i) and (iii) follows from Lemma \ref{lem3.1} and (\ref{eq4.1}), respectively.
+It is then obvious that if $EZ=\infty$, (i) and (iii) follow from Lemma \ref{lem4.1} and (\ref{eq4.1}), respectively.
 Let $EZ<\infty$.
-Then by Lemma \ref{lem2.1} the difference $a^\dagger(x)- H_{(-\infty,0]}^x\{a\}$ is non-negative and harmonic on $x>0$, so that it is a constant multiple of $f_r(x)$.
-The constant factor is determined by using Lemmas \ref{lem2.5}, \ref{lem2.6}, and \ref{lem2.7}.
+Then by Lemma \ref{lem3.9} the difference $a^\dagger(x)- H_{(-\infty,0]}^x\{a\}$ is non-negative and harmonic on $x>0$, so that it is a constant multiple of $f_r(x)$.
+The constant factor is determined by using Lemmas \ref{lem3.5}, \ref{lem3.7}, and \ref{lem3.8}.
 (Note that $\bar a(x) \sim a(x)$ if $\sigma^2<\infty$.)
-By these lemma (ii) also follows.
+By these the second assertion (ii) also follows.